-Briefly pressing changes the unit of the displayed measuring value.
+Briefly pressing changes the unit of the displayed measuring value under some menu items.
 If CURSOR MEASURE is active (CURSOR lines visible) and more then two units are selectable, a menu opens; otherwise the switch over appears directly without a menu.

 On condition AUTO MEASURE the UNIT function selects between frequency and period or PEAK+ and PEAK-.